Giornate/orari delle lezioni

 Environmental crimes are rapidly becoming one of the most significant topics in the study of state policy and international relations.
 However, because of the relatively nascent understanding of the nature of such crimes and the threats that these pose, international, judicial and societal norms have often proven to be inadequate in halting their perpetration.
 Gaining awareness about the several factors and the complexity of these crimes is therefore of critical importance to improve laws and policies.

-Given the increasingly central role that environmental crimes are playing in defining the agenda of the global community and the evolution of international law, UNICRI and SIOI UNA Italy are pleased to offer the fifth edition of the Winter Course on Environmental Crimes, a one-week online course shedding light on current issues related to environmental crimes which will take place from 13 to 17 December 2021.
+Given the increasingly central role that environmental crimes are playing in defining the agenda of the global community and the evolution of international law, UNICRI and SIOI UNA Italy are pleased to offer the sixth edition of the Winter Course on Environmental Crimes, a one-week online course shedding light on current issues related to environmental crimes which will take place from 21 to 25 November 2022.

 The Winter School offers professional, legal, social, scientific and academic perspectives through live webinars, group discussions, dynamic case studies, individual readings, and practical exercises.